How to use the Olio app: get free food & household items

 As of 2023, the Olio app had a complete rebrand along with a brand new selling feature.
 The For Sale section of Olio applies only to non-food items and works in a similar fashion to Facebook Marketplace and Gumtree.
 You can make money selling things you don’t need anymore and save money buying secondhand.

 The listing and requesting works almost exactly the same as the Free section, except in the top left corner of the image will be a price.
 If you’re interested in an item but want to negotiate a price, use the message function to send your offer.
-Make sure you agree upon the price within the messaging function before you collect.

 selling on olip

 Check the items in person when you go to collect to make sure they’re exactly what you want and what was listed.
 It’s usually best to transact only in cash, and generally, there are no refunds when you buy and sell on Olio, although it completely depends on the seller.
-Private sales like this won’t be covered by your consumer rights
+Private sales like this won’t be covered by your consumer rights.

 If you’re selling on Olio, setting a fairer and lower price means you’re more likely to be successful.
 Include a succinct summary in the title, plenty of photos, and a detailed description.
 Olio operates on a local level, so no listings should include postage.
 Don’t request something you can’t arrange a pick-up for, and don’t accept a request to post an item.